-The Audit and Finance Committee reviewed with management and Crowe LLP the Company's draft of Annual Report on Form 10-K for the year ended December 31, 2018, including the Company's audited financial statements, and met separately with both management and Crowe LLP to discuss and review those materials prior to issuance and filing with the SEC.
+The Audit and Finance Committee reviewed with management and Crowe LLP the Company's draft of Annual Report on Form 10-K for the year ended December 31, 2019, including the Company's audited financial statements, and met separately with both management and Crowe LLP to discuss and review those materials prior to issuance and filing with the SEC.
 Management has represented, and Crowe LLP has confirmed, to the Audit and Finance Committee that the financial statements were prepared in accordance with U.S. generally accepted accounting principles.

-The Audit and Finance Committee also discussed with Crowe LLP matters required to be discussed by the United States Public Company Accounting Oversight Board ("PCAOB").
+The Audit and Finance Committee also discussed with Crowe LLP the matters required to be discussed by the applicable requirements of the United States Public Company Accounting Oversight Board ("PCAOB").